Blog

 Medical LIS Software Characteristic #1: Interoperability

-Effective medical LIS software must have connectivity with a wide range of electronic health records and laboratory revenue cycle management/lab billing services used by hospitals and health systems across the country.
-As such, the LIS system should be built with an open architecture, use a versatile interface engine, and support various formats and reporting requirements, including embedded PDFs, XML, and links in HL7 messages.
+Effective LIS medical platforms must have connectivity with a wide range of electronic health records and laboratory revenue cycle management/lab billing services used by hospitals and health systems across the country.
+Your development team should build the LIS system with an open architecture, use a versatile interface engine, and support various formats and reporting requirements, including embedded PDFs, XML, and HL7 message links.

 Medical LIS Software Characteristic #2: Flexibility

-The best laboratory information system software should offer fully customizable report templates, including the possibility of client-co-branded or white-labeled reports.
+The best laboratory information system software should offer fully customizable report templates, including the option for client co-branded or white-labeled reports.
 Similarly, modern laboratory information systems with embedded pathology lab reporting software solutions should offer features such as personalization, saved preferences, full-color rich text, diagrams, and images.
 These should be included with licenses and pre-loaded into the LIS system rather than treated as extra add-ons.

 Medical LIS Software Characteristic #3: Configurability